-Ventilators Are No Panacea for Critically Ill COVID-19 Patients
+Ventilators Are No Panacea For Critically Ill COVID-19 Patients

 Patients need a ventilator when their lungs can no longer deliver enough oxygen to keep the body going.
 And it's an extreme measure, Osborn says.

-"We give sedation so the person goes to sleep, then we provide a paralytic that stops their breathing," she says.
+"We give sedation so the person goes to sleep.
+Then we provide a paralytic that stops their breathing," she says.

 Next, a long plastic tube is inserted through the trachea and vocal cords.
 That allows a machine to deliver small puffs of highly oxygenated air to the lungs.